2019-reu-cmp/assignments/Day04/readme.md

 - Practice with the handout

 - Import `nothwind.txt` then separate by word
-    + Try to count how many times each word and letter appears.
+    + Try to count how many times each word appears
+    + Count how many times each letter appears.
 - Calculate the average sunspot form `sunspots.txt`
     + Can you count the days who's number of sunspots fell with an arbitrary range?
+    + i.e. Implement a `count(low, high)` function that returns the number of days with sunspots above low and below high.

 Read Ch 3 of Mark Newman's _Computational Physics_